-14 in your temporal things you shall be equal.
+in your temporal things you shall be equal.
 The Law of Consecration required an equality based on need and situation.
 That is, each family who consecrated should have their needs equally met (not that their needs were identical).
 When they lived like this, they would be blessed with an abundance of the Spirit.

-14 and this not grudgingly.
+and this not grudgingly.
 Our attitude towards our consecration and stewardship makes all the difference.
-If we participate without faith or withholding our full commitment, then those spiritual blessings manifest through the Spirit 9v.
+If we participate without faith or withholding our full commitment, then those spiritual blessings manifest through the Spirit (v.
 13) are withheld.

-15 my blessings upon their heads.
-The brethren named in this revelation would receive "a reward of their diligence and for their security," meaning if they faithful executed on this stewardship, they would earn spiritual and temporal blessings from the Lord that would help with their food, clothing, and housing (verse 16), as well as entering "into the joy" of the Lord's blessings.
+my blessings upon their heads.
+The brethren named in this revelation would receive "a reward of their diligence and for their security," meaning if they faithful executed on this stewardship, they would earn spiritual and temporal blessings from the Lord, as well as entering "into the joy" of the Lord's blessings.

-16 in whatsoever circumstances I, the Lord, shall place them.
+in whatsoever circumstances I, the Lord, shall place them.
 The blessings the Lord would give them as they were faithful in their stewardships would include food, clothing, and a place to live, but would be according to the Lord's will, when and where he sent them.